 Should Fishing Rod Come Apart?

 No definitive answer exists to this question, and ultimately it depends on personal preference.
 Some anglers prefer rods that come apart for easy transport and storage, while others find that one-piece rods are more durable and easier to use.
-The greatest fishing rod is the one that works best for the person using it.
+The greatest fishing rod measure works best for the person used to using it.

 How Do You Get a Fishing Rod Apart?